the5gi/BXMod/README.md

 When you start the game, press the right primary button (Index: B, Oculus: A) and tap your chess with that same hand.
 This will summon the interface in front of you.
 To hide the interface, simply grab it and throw it away.

 ## Installation
 To use *BarkX*, you don't need to have [Monke Mod Manager](https://github.com/DeadlyKitten/MonkeModManager/releases) installed but it is suggested.
 Make sure to check Utilla.
-Once you have installed the mod loader, simply drop the `BarkX.dll` file into your plugins folder.
+Once you have installed the mod loader, simply drop the `BarkX-V*version*-PUBLIC.dll` file into your plugins folder.

 ![Installation GIF](https://github.com/the5gi/Bark/blob/master/Marketing/HowToInstall.gif)